-How Prize Insurance and Hole in One Insurance Work
+How Prize Insurance and Hole In One Insurance Work

 Every good promoter knows that if you want to get people excited about an event, you have to create some buzz.
-Many times, the best way to ramp up the energy level of the crowd is to offer a prize, such as a bundle of cash, that participants have an opportunity to win during the event.
+Often, the best way to ramp up the energy level of the crowd is to offer a prize, such as a bundle of cash, that participants have an opportunity to win during the event.

 Hole in one insurance began growing in popularity in the 1980s as golf tournaments started awarding cash or other prizes to contestants who made a hole in one during the tournament.

 Since then, this marketing idea has expanded to other sports.
-Basketball events added half-court shot contests, hockey events sponsored blue-line goal contests and golf event coordinators added long putt contests.
+Basketball events added half-court shot contests, hockey events sponsored blue-line goal contests, and golf event coordinators added long putt contests.

 What Is Prize Indemnity Insurance?